 It is safe to say that during the decades in which obesity has become an epidemic in the United States, the human gene pool has not been concomitantly altered.
 Thus, although heredity does play a role in susceptibility to obesity and obesity-related disorders, the social, behavioral, and environmental contributions cannot be overlooked if effective prevention and treatment strategies are to be designed.
 Dr. Powell-Wiley focuses her research on the social determinants of obesity and obesity-related cardiovascular risk factors that contribute to racial and ethnic disparities in cardiovascular disease.

 Dr. Powell-Wiley's lab has three interrelated research goals.
 First, she and her colleagues use epidemiologic methods and geographic information systems to understand the socioeconomic, psychosocial, and environmental factors that promote adverse weight gain and incident cardiovascular risk factors in multi-ethnic, population-based cohorts.
 Environmental factors include the level of built-in resources available to a community, but they also encompass psychosocial factors such as perceptions of neighborhood environment.
-She then works to translate findings from these epidemiologic studies into community-based interventions targeting barriers to health behavior change for at-risk populations.
+A second goal is to translate findings from these epidemiologic studies into community-based interventions targeting barriers to health behavior change for at-risk populations.
 The research group's final goal is to identify and characterize physiologic pathways influenced by the chronic stress of living in adverse neighborhood conditions, ultimately elucidating pathways linked to cardiovascular risk phenotypes and most responsive to targeted health behavior interventions.